-The second screenshot shows that the VIP is colored yellow and marked with an exclamation mark indicating that one or more of the Real Servers is not available.
+The second screenshot shows that the Virtual Service is now colored yellow and marked with an exclaimation mark indicating that one or more of the associated Real Servers is not available.
 The colored tab and the arrow on the left show the current status of each Real Server.